 Overall, it’s important for patients to take their healthcare into their own hands.
 It’s important for them to know if they have high blood pressure, high cholesterol, if they’re pre-diabetic, what their sugars have been like during the past week if they are diabetic.
 In regards to blood pressure, sometimes when patients see a doctor, they get what’s called “white coat syndrome.”
 They’re nervous or afraid to see a doctor, perhaps due to bad experiences in the past, so their blood pressure goes up automatically.
 I want to know what patients’ normal blood pressure is.
 The more I know, the faster I can help you.

-Assistant professor of emergency medicine, Mount Sinai Hospital, New York City
+Assistant professor of emergency medicine, Mount Sinai Hospital

 It’s useful to know what your medical problems are, what your medications are and ideally the doses of those medications.
 It’s not as important for you to know what that medication is in regards to your diagnosis.
 I just need to know what the medicine is and how much you take.